spacetelescope/stwcs/doc/source/fits_conventions.rst

 to the other distortion terms.
 This skew represented a linear correction to the polynomial model and its residuals.
 This correction gets applied to the polynomial coefficients and the residuals from the polynomial model when they are evaluated for each image.
-As a result, the SIP keywords and the corresponding non-polynomial residuals as written out to each HST/ACS image header reflects this time-dependent correction without the need for any further evaluation of this skew.
+As a result, the SIP keywords as written out to each HST/ACS image header reflects this time-dependent correction without the need for any further evaluation of this skew.